amerand/CANDID/README.md

  | rmax= not given, set to Field of View: rmax=55.24 mas
 ```

+One might want to limit the observables and/or instrumental setups fitted.
+VLTI/GRAVITY data, for example, provide no meaningful closure amplitude.
+If our "axcir" variable was from a GRAVITY dataset, one should add `axcir.observables=['icp','v2']; axcir.instruments = ['SPECTRO_FT']` after opening the file in order to limit the following fits to phase closure and V2, as well as instrument to the fringe tracker (or `axcir.instruments = ['SPECTRO_SC']` for the science spectrograph, but very slow...).

 ### FIG1 - CHI2MAP: fitted diameter and fixed flux ratio=1%:
 The easiest thing to try is a chi2 map, assuming a certain flux ratio for the companion.
 This is quite inefficient but CANDID allows to do it.
 If no parametrization is given (step size 'step=', maximum radius for search 'rmax'), CANDID will guess some values based on the angular resolution and the wavelength smearing field of view.
 The flux ratio is given in percent.